Sleep and Leaks

 Reply to AlexT

 That maneuver sounds good, Alex.
-Will try it.
-Actually, I know of one even more effective method that will make you sleep like a log but I am a bit shy of explaining it in detail.
+I will try it.
+Actually, I know of one even more effective method that will make you sleep like a log, but I am a bit shy about explaining it in detail.

 infinitycastle52777